igvteam/juicebox.js/docs/embedding.md

 # Embedding juicebox.js

-juicebox.js is an embeddable javascript component for visualization of contact maps in the .hic format.
+juicebox.js is an embeddable JavaScript component for visualization of contact maps in the .hic format.
 This page describes steps for embedding a map in a web page.
-The embedded map has an API for loading maps and tracks but does not contain menus to load these tracks.
+The embedded map has an API for loading maps and tracks, but does not contain menus to load these tracks.
 For a prototype web page complete with load menus and an embedded map click [here](site).